 Lighting Designer Minna Tiikkainen (born 1969, Helsinki, FI) started her experiments with light while studying fine arts.
 Her fascination with the immaterial quality of it led her to enroll in the Theater Academy of Finland, from where she graduated with an MA in Lighting Design.
 Since moving to Amsterdam early 2000, she has been working mostly within the field of performing arts and contemporary dance both in The Netherlands and abroad.
 She has also created several set designs as well as lighting designs for exhibitions.
 Her work is described as strong in its simple minimal approach and is especially appreciated for its significance for the totality of the performance.
 She received “SÄDE AWARD for best lighting design in 2012” from the Finnish Association of Lighting Designers for her work in performance GRIND.

-Her recent work features in production of choreographers including Jefta van Dinther, Mette Ingvartsen, Nicole Beutler, Keren Levi and Kate McIntosh.
+Her work features in productions of choreographers including Anne Teresa de Keersmaeker, Tero Saarinen, Deborah Hay, Jefta van Dinther, Mette Ingvartsen, Nicole Beutler, Keren Levi and Kate McIntosh.

 Choreographer Jefta van Dinther created Plateau Effect for large venues featuring nine of the Cullberg Ballet dancers.
 The lighting design is based on idea of movement and the suttle changes of directions and extremely rapid changes in colour are creating a constantly shifting space, where the different qualities of decor and choreograhic element — a huge fabric — is highlighted.
 Towards the end of the performance the focus shifts from the material to the dancers and the performance enters a world of dramatically lit ritual.
 The lighting is realised entirely with LED light sources.

 Plateau Effect was listed by the New York Times as one of the most interesting performances of 2013.